 About the Sociology Program

-The sociology major within the Department of Sociology, Global Studies and Criminal Justice at Spring Arbor University provide students with an understanding of social order, social conflict and social change.
+The sociology major at Spring Arbor University provide students with an understanding of social order, social conflict and social change.
 Significant social issues are confronted by integrating sociological principles and theories with Christian faith.
 Students majoring in sociology will develop skills in social analysis and intervention that are applicable to families and small groups as well as complex organizations and communities.

 At least 18 of the 30 credits in the major are upper-division courses.
 It is highly recommended that a sociology major consider spending a semester in one of the following locations: